Buzzcocks Singles Going Steady

 Most rock bands are remembered for their albums, but British pop-punk quartet Buzzcocks are most loved for their compilation Singles Going Steady.
-The group’s driving, tuneful, and love-lorn songs suited three minute bursts, and their run of a-sides includes ‘Ever Fallen in Love (With Someone You Shouldn’t’ve)’ and ‘Everybody’s Happy Nowadays’.
+The group’s driving, tuneful, and lovelorn songs suited three-minute bursts.
+Their run of A-sides includes ‘Ever Fallen in Love (With Someone You Shouldn’t’ve)’ and ‘Everybody’s Happy Nowadays’.

-‘Oh Shit!’ was the b-side to the group’s second single ‘What Do I Get?’
-The single’s release was delayed because factory workers refused to press the record on account of the b-side’s title.
+‘Oh Shit!’ was the B-side to the group’s second single ‘What Do I Get?’
+The single’s release was delayed because factory workers refused to press the record due to the B-side’s title.
 Which is amusing when you consider that the Buzzcocks’ debut single was ‘Orgasm Addict’.

 There’s more than one great Buzzcocks b-side – here’s ‘Why Can’t I Touch It?’, propelled by a memorable bass-line.